-Many of us don't think about long-term care as part of financial or retirement planning.
+Many of us don't think about longterm care as part of financial or retirement planning.
 But, most health insurance plans don't cover long-term care services.
 And, anyone at any age may need these services, the cost of which can quickly deplete savings or retirement income.
-The long-term care programs administered by VRS can help you plan for the expense of long-term care services should you need them.
+The longterm care programs administered by VRS can help you plan for the expense of long-term care services should you need them.

-You are eligible for sick leave, family and personal leave, work-related disability coverage and coverage under the VSDP Long-Term Care Plan from the first day of employment.
-Eligibility periods for non-work-related disability coverage and certain income replacement levels vary.
+disability coverage and certain income replacement levels vary.
 There is a one year waiting period from your hire date for non-work-related disability coverage.
 You may want to purchase an individual policy for non-work-related disability coverage during your first year of employment.